johnshearing/PrivateKeyVault/README.md

   * Select the file named **extractedTextFile.txt** in the **readme** folder.
   * You will be asked for the passphrase you entered when you created Bob's private key.
   * Provide the passphrase and follow the prompts.
-  * GPG will try an give the new unencrypted file the same name as the original (baking_secrets.txt).
+  * GPG will try to give the new unencrypted file the same name as the original (baking_secrets.txt).
   * If the original file exists in the readme folder then GPG will give you a chance to rename the file.
   * Call the file **unencrypted_baking_secrets.txt**
   * You will see a message saying that the signature matches Alice's public key but it will warn you that her public key has not been marked by you as trusted.
 Don't worry about that.
 All you need to do right now is make sure that the fingerprint shown on the terminal window matches the fingerprint that Alice read to you over the phone when you called her.